Communication

 Deductive vs. Inductive

 Deductive thinking is by inference.
 The conclusion about particulars follows necessarily from general or universal premises.
 German processes and procedures are arrived at more deductively, based on standards and norms, which provide guidance on how to do the work.
-Patterns
+Examples

 Guaranty vs. Tool

 For Germans the product, and the processes which lead to that product, are two sides of the same coin.
 A work result – a product or service﹣is only as good as the processes which led to it.
 Good processes guaranty good results.
-Patterns
+Examples

 Discipline vs. Deviation

 Processes are most effective when they maintain a balance between conformity and flexibility.
 Germans prefer generally formulated processes allowing for interpretation based on the parameters of a specific situation.
 Judgement calls are driven by training and experience.
-Patterns
+Examples

 Process as Power

 If processes make up the manual governing the inner workings of a company, whoever writes that manual determines how the work is done.
 This is especially the case in complex industrial sectors where processes are essential.
 Germans strive to have the say about processes.
-Patterns
+Examples

 Customer